giacomo-monni/Smart-Plant/SmartPlantServer/DATABASE.md

    - *status* indicates if the plant requires water, if it's too hot and other environmental status
    - *temperature_value* is the temperature measurement
    - *timestamp* represents the moment when the data is inserted into the database.
+   - *is_indoor* tells us if a plant is set indoor or outdoor
+   - *is_irrigated* indicates if the plant was truly irrigated or not
+   - *location* is the registered user's city;
+   - *water_excess* indicates if the soil moisture value is higher than the maximum soil moisture threshold

 Note: the timestamp isn't calculated when the node carries out the measurements but when the server inserts the entry in the database.
 This of course can be imprecise, but it doesn't matter since smart plant service doesn't strictly require high time precision.